-Reviews are powerful social proof, since they are controlled by a third-party.
-However, they can still appear on the business’s website, either by using an app or by manually adding them to the site.
+Reviews are powerful social proof since a third party controls them.
+However, they can still appear on the business’s website by using an app or manually adding them to the site.

 Reviews are also very helpful for SEO, according to Google.
-Having a verified Google My Business profile with five-star reviews and a response from the business is imperative for local SEO.
+A verified Google Business Profile with five-star reviews and a response from the business is imperative for local SEO.

 So, how do you get more online reviews?

-The process of asking for reviews can also be automated, which involves the process of sending an automated email and/or text message to customers at the point of purchase, asking for a review and giving a link to the preferred review site.
+The process of asking for reviews can also be automated, which involves sending an automated email and/or text message to customers at the point of purchase, asking for a review, and giving a link to the preferred review site.